 During the course of getting our products to store shelves, waste is generated through breakage, product expiration and changes in product (labeling, flavors) that make the product no longer salable.
 To reduce sales waste, our E2E Waste Team works closely with sales to understand demand planning and reduce the risk of over-stocking, as well as with route sales representatives to develop solutions to avoid product breakage.

-PepsiCo tracks and manages hazardous waste created in our company-owned operations.
-The precise definition of hazardous waste differs regionally, but can include lab materials and maintenance residue such as gearbox oil, lights and batteries.
+Beyond our E2E waste program, PepsiCo tracks and manages hazardous waste created in our company-owned operations.
+The precise definition of hazardous waste differs regionally but can include lab materials and maintenance residue such as gearbox oil, lights and batteries.
 In total, hazardous waste comprises less than 1% of our total waste stream.
-Our global and regional Environmental, Health, and Safety teams oversee this waste to assure we are fully compliant with local governmental requirements.
+Our global and regional Environmental, Health and Safety teams oversee this waste to assure we are fully compliant with local governmental requirements.

-In every community where we operate, we are working to minimize the amount of waste that we send to landfill through our direct operations, covering raw materials, manufacturing, and warehousing.
+In every community where we operate, we are working to minimize the amount of waste that we send to landfill through our direct operations, covering raw materials, manufacturing and warehousing.
 PepsiCo has been on this journey for many years and is approaching its goal of achieving a 99% diversion rate by 2025 in its direct manufacturing and warehouse operations.
-In 2021, we generated approximately 2.4 million metric tons of waste in our manufacturing and warehouse operations, of which we diverted from landfill approximately 2.3 million metric tons, or over 98% of total waste (consistent with nearly 98% in 2020).
+In 2022, we generated just over 2.4 million metric tons of waste in our manufacturing and warehouse operations, of which we diverted from landfill approximately 2.4 million metric tons, or over 98% of total waste.

-To help meet our E2E waste goals, we've developed a series of tools and platforms to help us better analyze, track and manage our waste.
-In 2021, we spread the adoption of these tools across our operations globally and launched new initiatives to reduce waste, including:
+To help meet our E2E waste goals, we’ve developed a series of tools and platforms to help us better analyze, track and manage our waste.
+The program is now present in a great majority of PepsiCo markets across all sectors and includes tools such as:

 - E2E Waste Playbooks: Documents that provide a step-by-step framework to assess waste performance and unlock savings opportunities across the value chain.
-The playbooks provide tools to review best in class practices, share market-tailored solutions, and gain insights into waste innovation.
+The playbooks provide tools to review best-in-class practices, share market-tailored solutions and gain insight into waste innovation.

 PepsiCo maintains partnerships with organizations that help us to reduce the waste we send to landfill.
 These include recycling, composting and waste-to-energy businesses.
 Building a strong local infrastructure for these activities helps us to meet our commitments while also strengthening local economies and reducing waste beyond our own operations.